tesselode/charm/readme.md

 Charm
 =====
 Charm is a library for LÖVE that makes it easier to arrange and draw graphics, such as shapes, images, and text.
-It excels at relative positioning, which can become cumbersome as a layout gets more complex.
-It also handles mouse events, so it can be used for basic UI tasks, like creating buttons.

-This library is similar to [Boxer](https://github.com/tesselode/boxer), but it's **immediate mode**, which means that instead of creating objects that represent each graphic you want to draw, you simply tell Charm what you want to draw on each frame.
+It's great for managing complex layouts with specific alignment and grouping needs.

 Example
 -------